 Getting from/to the airport

-The airport is located about 20km (12 miles) north of the city centre of Helsinki and it can be reached by car, taxi, bus or by the efficient local train service.
-The journey takes about 30 minutes.
+The airport is located about 20km (12 miles) north of the city centre of Helsinki and can be reached by car, taxi, bus or by the efficient local train service.
+The journey takes about 30 minutes by train or car.

 The best way to reach the city is by train.
 The train station is located under the terminal.
 A train ride to Helsinki City Centre takes about 30 minutes.
 Train tickets can be purchased from HSL’s mobile app, or the ticket machine at the train platform.
 Information about timetables, tickets and fares can be found on the HSL website and here.